kevinzhuang01/srp_2025/_profiles/mirnaelizondo.md

   about unbiased and fair AI, ensuring that predictive insights are actionable and equitable.
 topical_areas: Computer Science
-motivation: "I want to participate in the Sustainable Research Pathways program because it aligns perfectly with my passion for applying data science and AI to real-world problems while engaging with a diverse community.
+motivation: I want to participate in the Sustainable Research Pathways program because it aligns perfectly with my passion for applying data science and AI to real-world problems while engaging with a diverse community.
 I am excited by the opportunity to work on NSF NAIRR projects and contributing my own experience in healthcare analytics and machine learning.
 I hope to explore new approaches to creating fair and interpretable models.
-Beyond the technical experience, I value the programâ\x80\x99s emphasis on mentorship and community building.
-Ultimately, I hope this program will strengthen my ability to conduct impactful, inclusive research."
+Beyond the technical experience, I value the program’s emphasis on mentorship and community building.
+Ultimately, I hope this program will strengthen my ability to conduct impactful, inclusive research.
 lightning_talk: AI & Data Science for Health and Learning
 keywords: machine learning, AI, data science, healthcare analytics, prediction models, graph clustering, topic modeling, chronic conditions, clinical data, big data
 image: "/assets/images/pictures/mirna_elizondo.jpg"
 ---

-## Academic Interests

-My research and academic interests focus on the intersection of data science, machine learning, and healthcare, particularly in understanding and improving outcomes for patients with chronic diseases such as diabetes and heart failure.
-I am interested in using large-scale clinical datasets to identify risk factors, uncover health disparities, and develop predictive models.
-I am also passionate about unbiased and fair AI, ensuring that predictive insights are actionable and equitable.